intika/Librefox/README.md

 **Wiki - More infos :**

-Check `debug-check-todo.log` for additional infos about future version and researches about the subject.
+Check `debug-check-todo.log` for additional info about future version and researches about the subject.
 Also check [CSP Documentations](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), its [sources code](https://code.compassfoundation.io/general/mozilla-central/commit/623a4f866576815dfcbab26323d13b7144806bdf?view=inline&w=1) and [implementation](https://github.com/mozilla/gecko/blob/central/toolkit/components/extensions/ExtensionPolicyService.cpp)

 IJWY (I Just Want You To Shut Up) :
 -----------------------------------
-This is a set of settings that aim to remove all the servers links embedded in firefox and other calling home functions in the purpose of blocking un-needed connections.
-The objective is zero unauthorized connection (ping/telemetry/mozilla/google...).
+This is a set of settings that aim to remove all the server links embedded in Firefox and other calling home functions in the purpose of blocking un-needed connections.
+The objective is zero unauthorized connections (ping/telemetry/Mozilla/Google...).

 Changelog :
 -----------